 - BA Economics and Geography, UCLA (2008) magna cum laude, highest honors

 - A decade of fieldwork experience in Indonesia, Malaysia, Thailand, Fiji, and Tahiti.

-- Experienced user of R and multivariate statistical methods, including hierarchal modeling using maximum likelihood and Bayesian approaches, advanced meta-regression approaches, and working with biodiversity-specific indexes and analyses.
+- Experienced user of R for multivariate statistics, including hierarchal modeling using maximum likelihood and Bayesian approaches, advanced meta-regression approaches, and working with biodiversity-specific indexes and analyses.

 - Occupancy and density estimation (solving with either Bayesian or max likelihood) and single and multi-species models for single or multiple seasons and/or sites and spatial capture-recapture

 - Proficent in Bahasa Indonesia, Bahasa Malay, Spanish